8 Unique Traditions and Cultural Traits of the Mekong Delta area

 They rely on water transport

-Living in a region that is made up of thousands of canals, distributaries, and large rivers, the Mekong Delta locals mainly commute by small kayaks or motorboats between areas.
-Also, because of this particular geographical condition, the first Vietnamese settlers from the North tended to choose to build up houses near a wharf or a confluence in hopes of having a convenient and comfortable life.
+Living in a region comprised of thousands of canals, distributaries, and large rivers, the Mekong Delta locals primarily commute by small kayaks or motorboats.
+Because of these geographical characteristics, the early Vietnamese settlers from the North preferred to build their homes near wharfs or river confluences, seeking convenience and accessibility for transportation.

 Photo: tuoitre.vn